 Results are considered normal if the organs and structures being examined are normal in appearance.

 Abnormal results depend on the part of the body being studied.
-Talk to your health care provider about questions and concerns.
+Talk to your provider about questions and concerns.

 Risks of CT scans include: